 Toggle: English / Spanish

-Mediterranean anemia; Cooley's anemia; Beta thalassemia; Alpha thalassemia
+Mediterranean anemia; Cooley anemia; Beta thalassemia; Alpha thalassemia

-You must inherit the defective gene from both parents to develop thalassemia major.
+You must inherit the gene defect from both parents to develop thalassemia major.

-Beta thalassemia major is also called Cooley's anemia.
+Beta thalassemia major is also called Cooley anemia.

 Risk factors for thalassemia include: